Confessions (Usher album): Release

-Confessions was slated to be released on November 6, 2003.
+Confessions was slated for release on November 6, 2003.
 However, due to marketing issues, the scheduled date was moved to March 23 of the following year.
 With several songs recorded, Usher faced the challenge of determining the final track listing.
 Usher, Dupri, Reid, and then-A&R rep Mark Pitts each had their favorites among the forty, but decided to choose those which "came up consistently more".
 The collective was able to settle on fifteen of them, with two interludes completing the seventeen track list.
 Many songs were set aside for future use, including "Red Light" and a remix of "Yeah!".
-Usher and Arista held advance listenings for the album, a few months before its actual release; he also appeared on TV guestings to promote Confessions.
+Usher and Arista held advance listenings for the album, a few months before its actual release; he also appeared on television to promote Confessions.

-With strategies to boost the album's sales albeit threats of stealing music in the internet, Usher and his management readied a follow-up release of Confessions with an additional marketing blitz.
+With the music theft on the internet threatening to undermine sales following the release, Usher and his management readied a follow-up release of Confessions with an additional marketing blitz, to boost sales.
 The idea was considered "musically driven" after Zomba, who absorbed Arista, management was excited about "My Boo", a song that was recorded for the original version of the album but failed to meet deadline.
 However, it actually began when American R&B and soul singer Alicia Keys, who is featured on the track, "brought in that the talk of repackaging started".
 With the inclusion of "My Boo", they thought of the album as complete.
 While they knew of other artists releasing special editions of their albums, the label felt that Confessions had the edge because of its previous success and its physical changes, including new cover art, an expanded CD booklet, a pullout poster and a letter to fans from Usher.
 The new version includes "My Boo" and "Red Light", which were leaked alongside other songs that did not appear in the album, and a remix of "Confessions Part II", and "Seduction"; original tracks were also improved like the extended version of "Confessions Part I" and a rap added by American rapper Jadakiss in "Throwback".
 The label itself treated the version a new album, with full media advertisements.
 The album was re-issued in October 2004, seven months after its initial release.

-Another expanded edition of the album, commemorating its 20th anniversary, is scheduled for release on November 1, 2024.
+A 20th anniversary expanded edition of the album was released on November 1, 2024.